 My kids love a good Madeira Loaf.
-Seeing we cannot get one from the shop for now, it was time to make my own.
-The great thing about this Easy Madeira loaf is that you only need a few basic ingredients and yes it is easy to make.
+The great thing about this Easy Madeira Loaf is that you only need a few basic ingredients and yes it is easy to make.

 Madeira Loaf is a plain, sort of boring cake.
 But don’t be fooled by the looks of it, it is actually quite moreish.
 We love it with a little spread of butter and a cup of tea.